Sensory Language: Writing a Five Senses Poem

-- Call on a few students to share their topic ideas, choose one.
+- Call on a few students to share their topic ideas and choose one.

 - Fill in each sentence starter by asking students for sensory words to use that relate to the topic (ex.
-If your topic is the playground, ask them what they might see/hear/smell, etc.)
+If their topic is the playground, ask them what they might see/hear/smell on a playground).

 - Encourage your students to be serious and be silly!